etuckeriv/remedial-chaos-theory/README.md

 _**Note**: "Prime" Timeline = The Traveler's home timeline, "Foreign" Timeline = Any other timeline._

 **Actions**:
-- Timelines will shift often throughout the session, and given the active timeline twist and current scenario it's up to the Travelers to think up ways they will use their Totem to shift the timeline to their own.
-This is known as the **"Totem Action"**.
+- **Totem Actions**: Timelines will shift often throughout the session, and given the active timeline twist and current scenario it's up to the Travelers to think up ways they will use their Totem to shift the timeline to their own.
+This is known as the "Totem Action".
-- After a Traveler has successfully shifted reality to their Prime Timeline, they can spend Ripple Points to attempt a **"Stabilize Action"** in an effort to Stabilize their timeline.
+- **Stabilize Actions**: After a Traveler has successfully shifted reality to their Prime Timeline, they can spend Ripple Points to attempt a "Stabilize Action" in an effort to Stabilize their timeline.
-- After a Traveler has successfully Stabilized their Prime Timeline, they can spend Ripple Points to attempt a **"Ripple Action"** in an effort to earn additional Ripple Points.
+- **Ripple Actions**: After a Traveler has successfully Stabilized their Prime Timeline, they can spend Ripple Points to attempt a "Ripple Action" in an effort to earn additional Ripple Points.

 #### The Action-Loop
 Each Traveler, in turn, takes actions in an attempt to shift reality to their timeline, to Stabilize it, or to earn more Ripple Points: